-As an applicant, we encourage you to visit us at Open House (October 6), "shadow" a freshman student with a Fall Visit Day, and we require that you take the Scholarship and Entrance Exam on October 26 or November 2 (applicants who submit the online application will be registered for the Scholarship and Entrance Exam).
+As an applicant, we encourage you to visit us at Open House (October 4), "shadow" a freshman student with a Fall Visit Day, and we require that you take the Scholarship and Entrance Exam on October 24 or October 31 (applicants who submit the online application will be registered for the Scholarship and Entrance Exam).
 Formal acceptance notices will be sent out in mid-December.
-To review more information about Merion Mercy, please peruse our 2019-2020 School Profile.

 9th Grade Admissions Process for the 2020-21 School Year

-1. Click here for the Application/Test Registration form (one form).
+1. Complete the Application/Test Registration form (one form).
+Click here for form.

 3. Submit two teacher recommendations using the Teacher Recommendation Form.
 We prefer that a math and language arts teacher complete the recommendations.
 At least one recommendation must be completed by an eighth grade teacher.
 Recommendations are due Friday November 6, 2020.